Moanaigh/WOW-FOREVER-TANKING/Beta-Tanking-Deep-DIve.md

 ### Legacy System Profession Bonuses:

-The Legacy system provides account-wide profession perks:

-- **Professions Perk:** Increased crafting efficiency
+The Legacy system is an **account-wide profession talent tree** — points earned through profession activity unlock passive perks shared across all characters on the account.
+Confirmed talent names from available sources include:

+- **Bartering** — improved vendor pricing
-- **Bountiful Harvest:** Gatherers receive 20-100% more scarce materials
+- **Bountiful Harvest** — gatherers receive more scarce materials
-- **Resourcefulness:** Reduced material costs for crafting
+- **Dedicated Study** — faster profession skill-ups
+- **Luremaster** — fishing-related bonus
+- **Master Chef** — cooking-related bonus
+- **Performance Bonus** — activity-based reward bonus
+- **Working Overtime** — extended/repeatable gathering or crafting benefit

+> ⚠️ **Verification caveat:** The exact numeric effects of each Legacy talent are **not confirmed in available sources**, and the tree contains additional talents beyond those listed above.
+Treat the named talents as real but their precise values as unverified.

-These bonuses stack to make professions increasingly valuable throughout gameplay.
+These account-wide perks make professions increasingly valuable across the whole account rather than a single character.

 ---